EchoMAV/docs/docs/echopilot_ai.md

 ## Thermal Considerations

-When using the EchoPiot AI, thermal consideration must be given to heat management of the Jetson module and (if applicable) the SSD.
+When using the EchoPiot AI, the user must consider thermal management of the Jetson and SSD drives (if used).
+If adequate thermal dissipation is not available, the Jetson modules will throttle and eventually shutdown.
+When properly managed, the Jetson modules should run at no more than 65°C. See the tools below to monitor the real time temperature of the Jetson.
+Note that CPU/GPU load (especially video processing/encoding) can cause substantial increases in the temperature of the Jetson modules.

 ### Jetson Module

 The Jetson modules always require heatsinking.
-Either passive or active heatsink solutions are available.
+Both passive and active heatsink solutions are available.

-The FAN output on the EchoPilot AI can be used to power active heatsinks [available here](https://echomav.com/product-category/echopilot-ai-accessories/heatsinks/) or can be used to power an external system fan.
+The fan output on the EchoPilot AI can be used to power active heatsinks [available here](https://echomav.com/product-category/echopilot-ai-accessories/heatsinks/) or can be used to power an external system fan.
 Fans powered by J38 should draw less than 150mA, be powered by 5VDC and provide a PWM control signal and Tachometer output signal.
-An example of an external ducted fan cooling solution using the FAN ouput of J38 is shown below.
+An example of an external ducted fan cooling solution using the fan ouput of J38 is shown below.
+See the [EchoPilot AI Pinout](echopilot_ai_pinout.md#fan-j38) for more information about the fan connector.

 ![MK1 Fan](assets/mk1fan.jpg)